-Purpose and link to strategy Policy and approach Maximum potential value (as percentage of base pay) Performance metrics Changes for 2022/23 Base salary rozioy una approuon P-471 1 or or mailed mounts To provide competitive fixed remuneration that will attract and retain key employees and reflect their experience and position in the company.
+Purpose and link to strategy Policy and approach Maximum potential value (as percentage of base pay) Performance metrics Changes for 2022/23 To provide competitive fixed remuneration that will attract and retain key employees and reflect their experience and position in the company.
 To target around market median, dependent on experience in the role.
 N/A N/A No changes have been made to the policy for 2022/23 up to the date of approval of the Annual Report and Financial Statements.
-Other taxable be nefits To provide market competitive benefits.
-Private health care insurance cover and life assurance are provided, together with a fully expensed company car [or car allowance].
+Other taxable benefit To provide market competitive benefits.
+Private health care insurance cover and life assurance are provided, together with a fully expensed company car (or car allowance).
 N/A N/A No changes have been made to the policy for 2022/23 up to the date of approval of the Annual Report and Financial Statements.
-Annual bonus pla n The annual bonus plan is designed to provide a direct link between executive and company performance and the level of bonus awarded, although award and payment remain discretionary.
+Annual bonus plan The annual bonus plan is designed to provide a direct link between executive and company performance and the level of bonus awarded, although award and payment remain discretionary.
 Maximum bonus potential is set at a market-competitive level.
-The bonus is based on budgeted non-financial and financial targets that are aligned to the company's AMP7 commitments, plus individual targets.
+The bonus is based on budgeted nonfinancial and financial targets that are aligned to the company's AMP7 commitments, plus individual targets.
 Up to 100% of base salary for the CEO and up to 75% of base salary for the CFO.
-Where discretion is applied to executives relating to the performance of measures, the same level of discretion must be applied to all employees and managers. is determined on the achievement of the financial performance target, which is based on net cash outflow before taxation and financing.
-40% of the total performance For 2022/23 in order to meet the Ofwat guidance that 60% of incentives should be based on achievement of customer measures, it has been agreed that the scheme metrics will be as follows: Regulated totex & working capital (20%) Non-regulated cash (5%) Our Top 8 Performance Commitments (6.25% each): C-MeX D-MeX, Low pressure Mains repairs Interruptions to supply Water quality Leakage Per capita consumption Safety (5%) Personal performance against objectives (20%).
+Where discretion is applied to executives relating to the performance of measures, the same level of discretion must be applied to all employees and managers.
+40% of the total bonus is determined on the achievement of the financial performance target, which is based on net cash outflow before taxation and financing.
+40% of the total performance is on customer service and stakeholder commitments including C-MeX (5.7%), leakage (5.7%), consumption (5.7%), water quality (5.7%), water pressure (5.7%), interruptions to supply (5.7%) and safety (5.7%).
+20% of the total bonus is determined on the achievement of personal objectives.
+No payment will be awarded if achievement is below the target/plan for that metric.
+There is also the introduction of a check that considers payout of the bonus if either the customer or the financial elements of the bonus fall below a set level to ensure equal focus across all metrics.
+Reduction in the discretion of the Committee to award any bonus outside performance delivery targets.
+This was approved by the Remuneration Committee in April 2021.
+For 2022/23 in order to meet the Ofwat guidance that 60% of incentives should be based on achievement of customer measures, it has been agreed that the scheme metrics will be as follows: Regulated totex & working capital (20%) Non-regulated cash (5%) Our Top 8 Performance Commitments (6.25% each): 1.
+C-MeX 2.
+D-MeX, 3.
+Low pressure 4.
+Mains repairs 5.
+Interruptions to supply 6.
+Water quality 7.
+Leakage 8.
+Per capita consumption Safety (5%) Personal performance against objectives (20%).